Tobacco and Smoking

 E-cigarettes or vaporizers are battery-operated electronic devices that convert liquid solutions into vapor, which users then inhale.
 There are vapor solutions containing nicotine as well as non-nicotine solutions.

-However, you must be eighteen to purchase e-cigarettes or liquid nicotine in New Hampshire.
+You must be eighteen to purchase e-cigarettes or liquid nicotine in New Hampshire.
+That age limit will increase to 19 in January 2020.
+E-cigarette products will also be taxed beginning in January 2020.

 There are no New Hampshire laws that regulate the packaging or marketing of cigarettes, although the federal government has some restrictions.